Though many pieces of real estate may appear to be very similar, no two are the same (just like snowflakes).

 They are more an eyesore than anything else, even if the seller or real estate agent highlights them as some sort of benefit.
 Sure, speaker rocks were cool in the 1990s, but now they’re just another thing that has to be thrown out (along with all the wires!).

 Then there’s “economic obsolescence,” also referred to as environmental, external, or location obsolescence, which is a type of depreciation that occurs outside the subject property.
 Typically, this form of obsolescence occurs sometime after the property is built, as the environment around the home changes.

 Examples include airport noise, toxic waste, nuclear power plants, freeway noise, dust and air pollens, changes in zoning, and more.
 For this reason, properties located next to the freeway or under a flight path will experience reductions in value.

-Some even argue that economic obsolescence occurs when market demand changes.
-Consider a home with only one bathroom.
-If all the new properties in the area are being built with two or more bathrooms, obsolescence can occur.
+Some even argue that economic obsolescence occurs when market demand shifts.
+Consider a home in the suburbs.
+If the next generation of home buyers wants to live in or near the city center, obsolescence can occur.